Is there a minimum or maximum number of people for the tours?

 A minimal level of fitness is required for sea kayaking trips.
 The pace is always adjusted to suit the group and we take frequent breaks.
 KHK guides will give you some tips on efficient paddling technique and you will rapidly develop your skills.
 Enthusiasm is more important than fitness.

 What is the weather like in Hong Kong?

 The weather in Hong Kong is usually warm – too warm!
-The average summer temperature is 28 C (82 F) and water temperature 26 C (79 F).
-During the cooler winter months, the average temperature is 15 C (59 F), and the water is 18 C (65 F).
+The average summer temperature is 28 C (82 F) and water temperature 26 C (79 F) and the prevailing winds are from the south.
+During the cooler winter months, the average temperature is 15 C (59 F), and the water is 18 C (65 F) and the prevailing winds are from the north and east.
 Winds can occur during any time of the year, and can affect kayaking itineraries and timing.
 Current weather and forecasts can be viewed here.

 Will there be any other reason for a cancellation?

 Safety first.
 Our policy is not to launch a guided tour on safety grounds if we consider that the wind, weather and/or sea conditions are unsafe for that group.
 Our guides will be continually assessing the conditions and may decide to cancel or terminate a trip and turn back at any time throughout the tour.